jmankoff/interaction/assignments/colorpicker.md

 ![Screenshot of color picker, original](colorpicker-img/1.png){:width="150px"}
 ![Screenshot of color picker, after moving to a new color](colorpicker-img/2.png){:width="150px"}

-If accepted, use the x and y coordinates of the touch event to calculate the angle (in radians) of the touch on the color circle by implementing `getTouchAngle`.
+Use the x and y coordinates of the touch event to calculate the angle (in radians) of the touch on the color circle with `ColorPicker#getTouchAngle(float, float)`.

 The angle needs to be mapped to a color on the color wheel.
 It is difficult to do this mapping in tranditional RGB color space.
 The HSV color space discussed during class fits this task well.
 You can read more about the HSV color space [here](https://en.wikipedia.org/wiki/HSL_and_HSV).
 Since we're just adjusting color, we only want to modify hue while leaving saturation and value constant.
-You may see detailed instruction in code comments under `#getColorFromAngle`.
+You may see detailed instruction in code comments under `ColorPicker#getColorFromAngle`, which we provide you.
+Use this implementation to guide your work on `ColorPickerView#GetAngleFromColor`, which does the opposite operation.

 Finally, you'll need to update the UI to reflect the new selected color.
 This includes moving the handle to the position on the circle for the selected color and calling `onColorSelected` on any `ColorListeners` with our newly selected color.

 _Related APIs_:
 [MotionEvent](https://developer.android.com/reference/android/view/MotionEvent) / [Color](https://developer.android.com/reference/android/graphics/Color) / [ColorUtils](https://developer.android.com/reference/android/support/v4/graphics/ColorUtils) / [View#onTouchEvent](https://developer.android.com/reference/android/view/View)

-# Callbacks and Listeners
+## Callbacks and Listeners

 ### First Layout

 On the first layout, we want our color picker to be nicely initialized.
-To do this, set the handle to the top middle of the circle and adjust the color accordingly.
+To do this, the default state of the color picker should be as if someone selected `Color.RED`.
 This should also trigger `onColorSelected` for any listeners.

 ### Register Callbacks and Listeners